 A Complete Introduction to Allen Bradley PLCsThis article will provide a complete background and overview of the Allen-Bradley automation product lines.

-We have had a very positive response on our Allen-Bradley (AB) – Rockwell Automation article lessons with requests to produce more lessons on these PLCs (PLC is an acronym for Programmable Logic Controller) and PACs (PAC is an acronym for Programmable Automation Controller) systems and associated programming.
+We have had a very positive response on our Allen-Bradley (AB) – Rockwell Automation article lessons with requests to produce more lessons on these Allen-Bradley PLC and PAC systems and associated programming.

 As you may know, PLCs have come a long way over the last 50 years with improved overall hardware and programming functionality, and so that in short describes the differences between a PLC and a PAC.
 PLCs have evolved into PACs.